achilles157/bxperience/README.md

-# BXperience Project
+# Consolerent Manager Project

 ## Overview
-BXperience is a Java Swing application for managing rental assets and bookings.
+Consolerent Manager is a Java Swing application for managing rental assets and bookings.
 It supports two main business lines:
 1.  **Booking Experience**: Hourly rental of assets (Simulators, Consoles, VR) on-site.
 2.  **Play At Home**: Daily rental of assets delivered to the customer's location.